spix-rayt/image-aggregator/README.md

 telegram:
   # Your phone number for sign in telegram account
   phone: +380399958165
-  # Telegram internal chat IDs
+  # Telegram internal chat IDs (optional. run app for get chat ids)
+  # All chatIds from your telegram account will be logged after successful auth
   chatIds:
     - -123
     - -456